mwever/tpami-automlc/README.md

 ```

 This will generate several `.tex`-files in the directory `results/anytime-plots/`.
 In fact, there are even two different types of plots: First following the naming schema `avgrank-<MEASURE>.tex` you will find the average rank plots as presented in the paper.
-However, for each combination of measure and dataset you can also find the actual average performance in terms of the respective performance measure of the different optimizers.
+However, for each combination of measure and dataset you can also find the actual average anytime performance of the different optimizers contained in the files named after the schema `<MEASURE>_<DATASET>.tex`.
 Since presenting those would have required lots of space, these plots have not been included in the paper but are made available here as a kind of supplementary material.

 #### Generate Result Tables